sete-nay/Predicting-demand-for-charging-stations-in-Switzerland/README.md

 - Geographical data of the 2'215 EV charging stations currently available in Switzerland as of January 2022, json format https://opendata.swiss/fr/dataset/ladestationen-fuer-elektroautos
 - Total EV registered in each of the 2'163 Swiss municipalities, yearly data from 2017 to 2021, excel file https://www.pxweb.bfs.admin.ch/pxweb/de/px-x-1103020100_111/px-x-1103020100_111/px-x-1103020100_111.px/
 - Geographic data of all Swiss municipalities, json format https://datahub.io/cividi/ch-municipalities

+### 3. Methods and data transformation
+- Current stock of electric cars in Switzerland is used to collect ther data about infrastructure that is currently available.
+This file was cleaned and normalized.
+The dataframe is grouped by cities, which gives a number of available charging stations.
+- Charging stations available in Switzerland as of Februrary 2022 is used to estimate the demand for new charging stations.
+We took the data from 2017 to 2021, calculated the mean growth rate and applied it to predict future demand for charging stations.
+Here we assume that the current infrastructure is sufficient for the current demand.
+- These 2 dataframes were merge to calculate the gap between future stock of electric vehicles and future demand for charging stations.

 ### 4. Conclusions
    - Live Visualization of results